Skip to content ↓

 Reminder: We encourage healthy eating, so children can bring fruit for a playtime snack.
 Please remember that we are a nut-free school due to severe allergies among students and staff.
 Please ensure all children bring a named water bottle with them each day.

-If you have let reading go over the half-term, please continue to encourage your child to return to daily, home-reading routines.
+If you have let reading go over the Christmas break, please continue to encourage your child to return to daily, home-reading routines.
 If you managed to keep up with reading:

 If you have any questions, for your child’s class teacher, please contact the school office and we will get back to you.